RTEMS/rtems-docs/user/support/contrib.rst

 the issues are similar for other RTEMS development efforts including student efforts to implement new algorithmic optimizations.

-''Our engineers understand our target environment better than anyone else, and we have a tight schedule.
-Why should we work with the RTEMS developers, when we can get the code out faster by whacking it out on our own?''
+    Our engineers understand our target environment better than anyone else, and we have a tight schedule.
+Why should we work with the RTEMS developers, when we can get the code out faster by whacking it out on our own?

 You understand your target environment better than anyone else.
 However, the RTEMS developers understand RTEMS better than anyone